zahur76/MilestoneProject_3/README.md

 Gitpod was used as an online IDE and then pushed to GITHUB.
 The Github account was then linked to heroku for [hosting](http://artist-for-life.herokuapp.com/).

-To deploy the project on from Heroku the following steps were used:
+To deploy the project from Heroku the following steps were used:

 1. Login to heroku and create the artist for life repository by clicking on create new app.
 ![heroku deployment](static/doc/new.png)